dashpay/docs/introduction/features.rst

 Cryptocurrencies such as Dash and Bitcoin are created through a cryptographically difficult process known as mining.
-Mining involves repeatedly solving :ref:`hash algorithms <x11-hash-algorithm>` until a valid solution for the current :ref:`mining difficulty <dark-gravity-wave>` is discovered.
+Mining involves repeatedly solving `hash algorithms <x11-hash-algorithm>`_ until a valid solution for the current `mining difficulty <dark-gravity-wave>`_ is discovered.
 Once discovered, the miner is permitted to create new units of the currency.
 This is known as the block reward.
 To ensure that the currency is not subject to endless inflation, the block reward is reduced at regular intervals.
 Graphing this data results in a curve